rackerlabs/technical-blog/_posts/2019-12-03-convert-a-standalone-database-to-oracle-rac-by-using-rconfig.md

 `rconfig` performs automated RAC conversions and saves the time and effort of the multiple manual configuration steps.
 It also takes an `RMAN` backup in case a non-ASM to ASM conversion is required, which might increase the downtime for large databases.
-You can tune this by allocating multiple I/O channels for backup.
+You can tune this by allocating multiple I/O channels for the backup.
 If the standalone and target RAC database are on ASM, you can use `rconfig` as a quick solution for the RAC conversion.